 - We recognise that teaching about some aspects of Relationships Education is sensitive.
-All teachers set a group agreement or ground rules with pupils to ensure that an atmosphere is created where pupils feel able to ask questions, discuss concerns, talk about feelings and relationships, understand about confidentiality, are respectful of one another and do not discuss or ask private information of each other or the teacher. - Teaching resources are chosen to ensure that they are appropriate to the age and maturity of pupils.
-They reflect diversity in use of language, cultural attitudes, family make-up and images, including with regard to body image, avoiding stereotyping, racism and sexism. - A variety of teaching methods are used that enable pupils to participate and reflect on their learning, including quizzes, pair and small group work, mixing groups so that pupils work with a range of peers.
-We also use case studies, stories, puppets and role plays to help de-personalise discussions and help pupils gain confidence to talk and listen to each other.
+All teachers set a group agreement or ground rules with pupils to ensure that an atmosphere is created where pupils feel able to ask questions, discuss concerns, talk about feelings and relationships, understand about confidentiality, are respectful of one another and do not discuss or ask private information of each other or the teacher.
+If a student does want to discuss something private then the adult will allow time for that conversation to take place. - Teaching resources are chosen to ensure that they are appropriate to the age and maturity of pupils.
+They reflect diversity in use of language, cultural attitudes, family make-up and images, including with regard to body image, avoiding stereotyping, racism and sexism.

-- We ensure that the Relationships Education teaching programme is inclusive, appropriate and relevant to all pupils, including those with SEN and disabilities.
+- A variety of teaching methods are used that enable pupils to participate and reflect on their learning, including quizzes, pair and small group work, mixing groups so that pupils work with a range of peers.
+We also use case studies, stories, puppets and role plays to help de-personalise discussions and help pupils gain confidence to talk and listen to each other. - We ensure that the Relationships Education teaching programme is inclusive, appropriate and relevant to all pupils, including those with SEN and disabilities.
 Where needed, Relationships Education is differentiated to meet the needs of pupils and specialist resources may be used to respond to their individual needs.
-In some cases pupils have individual support or work in small groups. - Teachers ensure that the content, approach and use of inclusive language reflect the diversity of the school community and wider society, and help all pupils feel valued and included, building confidence and a positive sense of self, regardless of their gender, race, religion, ability, disability and family structure. - Teachers do not discuss details of their personal relationships with pupils. - Pupils' progress in learning in Relationships Education is assessed as part of their overall assessment in PSHE and citizenship.
+In some cases pupils have individual support or work in small groups. - Teachers ensure that the content, approach and use of inclusive language reflect the diversity of the school community and wider society, and help all pupils feel valued and included, building confidence and a positive sense of self, regardless of their gender, race, religion, ability, disability and family structure. - Teachers do not discuss details of their own personal relationships with pupils. - Pupils' progress in learning in Relationships Education is assessed as part of their overall assessment in PSHE and citizenship.